Pizzakeitto/Juustobotti/README.md

 node-osu

 If you want to try this out yourself for some reason, rename "tokensTemplate.json" to "tokens.json" and input your tokens there.
 Then you should do "node bot.js" and everything SHOULD work

+Btw this readme is very much wip so pls ignore most of this stuff